-They also move in traditional trams, in metro or by walking.
-Those with cars are very few, and from that minority most belong to the government or the military.
-The elite within the elite that is Pyongyang already.
+They also move in traditional trams, in the metro or by walking.
+Those with cars are very few, and from that minority, most belong to the government or the military.
+The elite within the elite that Pyongyang is already.

 As a foreigner, you were only allowed to ride the King Long bus.
 Buuut you could also have a very pre-planned stroll around two stations of Pyongyang’s Metro for good measure.